Foundations of LLM Knowledge Materialization: Termination, Reproducibility, Robustness: Limitations

 The second limitation is that there are other potential dimensions of robustness to investigate, e.g.\ variation in prompt wording or testing a finer gradient for the temperature parameter.
 While we believe we investigated the most critical and salient robustness dimensions, we consider other potential ones as room for future work.

-Finally, in this work we did not investigate the accuracy of the resulting KBs, i.e.\ how many of the facts stated in babylonGPTKB, tbbtGPTKB, and dax40GPTKB are factually true.
+Finally, in this work, other than the small-scale accuracy evaluation reported in Appendix \ref{acc_eval}, we did not investigate thoroughly the accuracy of the resulting KBs, i.e.\ how many of the facts stated in babylonGPTKB, tbbtGPTKB, and dax40GPTKB are factually true.
 While we acknowledge the relevance of this question (especially for potential real-world applications of domain-specific \textit{miniGPTKBs}), the evaluation of factual correctness was intentionally left out of the present study, as it was not the primary objective of our experiments and it was already investigated in \citet{hu2025enabling}.
 Our focus here was to investigate the methodological open questions of termination, reproducibility and robustness of knowledge extraction from LLMs, rather than validating the truthfulness of the resulting KBs.